aquamorta/kkengraver/README.md

 Note: the scaling with `-S` happens *before* tranforming.
 So in the above example 25mm is the maximal length of the text image and 10mm its maximal height.

-###Dry Run
+### Dry run

-With the `--dry-run` option you can test option without sending any commands to the device.
+With the `--dry-run` option you can test options without sending any commands to the device.
 It does not even has to be connected to the computer.

-If the a file name is specified with this option and an image or text should be engraved the final image will be saved into a file with the given name.
+If a file name is specified with this option and an image or text should be engraved the final image will be saved to that file.

-##Emergency
+## Emergency

 If something go wrong during engraving, hit the interrupt key (Ctrl-c) and the engraving will pause.
 You can abort the process now by hitting the return key or continue it by